This tutorial demonstrates how to clean up data in Excel and Google Sheets.

 You can import data into Google Sheets like you do into Excel.

-- Open a Google Sheet, and in the Menu, select File > Import.
+- Open a new sheet and in the Menu, go to File > Import.

-- Select Upload and then select a file from your device.
+- Click Upload, then Select a file from your device.

-- Select the file you wish to import, then click Open.
+- Choose the file you wish to import, and then click Open.

-- Amend the Import Location and Separator time as required, and then click Import Data.
+- Change the Import location and Separator type as required, and then click Import data.

 Clean Up Imported Data

-Cleaning up data in Google Sheets is similar to cleaning up data in Excel.
-Google has a built-in clean up
+Cleaning up data in Google Sheets is a lot like cleaning up data in Excel.

 - Data that comes into the wrong column can be moved manually by selecting the data and dragging it across to the correct column.

-- As in Excel, you can use a formula to combine to columns.
+- As in Excel, you can use a formula to combine columns as needed.

-- Once you have done that, you can select the two original columns (in this case Columns F and G), and right-click on the column header to delete the columns.
+- Then select the two original columns (in this case, Columns F and G), and right-click on the column header to delete.

-In the Menu, select Edit > Find and replace.
+In the Menu, go to Edit > Find and replace.

-- Type in the text you wish to find, and the text you wish to replace it with, and then click Replace all.
+- Type in the text you want to find and the text you want to replace it with.
+Then click Replace all.

-- You can repeat this as often as necessary.
+- Repeat as often as necessary.
 Click Done to exit Find and Replace.

-- To remove a single blank row in the data, you can right-click on the row header, and select Delete row.
+- To remove a single blank row in the data, right-click on the row header, and click Delete row.

-- To remove all the blank rows in the data, you can select the data, and then, in the Menu, select Data > Sort range > Sort range by column A (Z to A).
+- To remove all blank rows in the data, select the data, and then in the Menu, go to Data > Sort range > Sort range by column A (Z to A).

-When you select the data to sort, make sure you exclude the column headers from your selection.
+When you select the data to sort, make sure to exclude column headers from your selection.

-- To remove trailing spaces from the data, select Data > Data cleanup > Trim whitespace.
+- To remove trailing spaces from the data, go to Data > Data cleanup > Trim whitespace.

 Google’s Smart Cleanup Feature